hugorbarbosa/cpp-coding-style-guide/README.md

 };
 ```

-If it makes sense considering the style defined for variables, functions, etc., `camelCase` or `PascalCase` might also be used to name enumerators:
+Similarly, `camelCase` or `PascalCase` might also be used to name enumerators:

 ```c++
 enum class MyEnum {